 Year Two: Planning Ahead

--Interview Assistant (Free) - Prepare interview questions and then record answers.
+-Instagram (Free) - Take photos, like them, and leave comments.-Interview Assistant (Free) - Prepare interview questions and then record answers.

 -iThoughts ($9.99) - Visualize the thought process!
 I've used a free (buggy) one in the past with upper level students who documented their learning over the course of a unit and presented with it serving as the visual.
 Students do not buy a textbook for my courses (with the exception of AP), but I do require them to purchase a few apps.
 If administration does not want to purchase it for all iPads, I might include it in my required app list at the start of the year.